dpbackes/CloudPad/README.md

 1. Copy the text contained in the [DataURI](https://raw.github.com/dpbackes/CloudPad/master/DataURI) file into your browser's address bar and hit 'enter'
 2. Follow the on screen instructions
-3. You will be asked to create a (free) accoutn at MongoHQ.com.
+3. You will be asked to create a (free) account at MongoHQ.com.
 This will be used to store your note data
 4. Once you have created an account, you will need to get your API token.
 This can be found on the upper right of your account overview page
 5. Enter your API Token into the form and you're all set!